Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The threat

 White pine blister rust (Cronartium ribicola) is a deadly human-introduced fungus from Asia that affects 5-needle pine trees and has spread through North America for over a century.
 The fungus needs both 5-needle pine trees (primary host) and currant bushes (alternate host) to complete its life cycle, although it does infect some other plants.
 Efforts to eradicate the rust by removing these alternate host plants have failed.
-It infects needles and grows into the main stem where it cuts off vital water and nutrients, killing the tree.
+The fungus infects needles and grows into the main stem where it cuts off vital water and nutrients, killing the tree.
 When a large tree is infected, it may take years to die.
 When the crown starts to die cone production stops and its key ecological function is lost.

 Recovery actions